Need Help?

 - The sectors used to create the accident rates are the most up-to-date available at the time of production.

-- Learn more about recommendations for accident prevention
+- Learn more about safety recommendations for accident prevention

 - Learn more about the IATA Annual Safety Report and accident data across multiple regions, aviation sectors, and other selectable filters

-- Learn more about the ACTF, please refer to the section below
+- To learn more about the ACTF, please refer to the section below

 Accident Classification Task Force (ACTF)